fzero/html3000/README.md

 ## Looking Ahead

 HTML3000 isn’t a framework, library, or package you install.
-It’s a set of practices that rediscover the expressive power of HTML and CSS–tools that already run everywhere.
+It’s a set of practices that rediscover the expressive power of HTML and CSS – tools that already run everywhere.
 It’s about writing code for the web that’s semantic, declarative, and future-proof.

 If the early web was about documents, and the last decade was about JavaScript-driven UIs, perhaps the next step is recognizing that the simplest building blocks–HTML and CSS–already take us surprisingly far.